rkillickdev/the-coffee-run/README.md

 <br>

-I used the [W3C](https://validator.w3.org/) Markup Validation Service to validate the layout.html page as I made a few ammendments to personalise the deployed app.
+I used the [W3C](https://validator.w3.org/) Markup Validation Service to validate the layout.html page as I made a few amendments to personalise the deployed app.
 This passed with no errors or warnings:

 ![layout.html validation pass](docs/validation/html/coffee-run-layout-html-validation.png)